-Enter setup mode to configure each TEC-2500.
+Enter setup mode to configure each TEC-4300.
 Choose FULL for FUNC, 485 for COMM, RTU for PROT, and select a different address (ADDR) for each unit.
-Use the same values of BAUD, DATA, PARI, and STOP for the TEC-2500's, TEC99001 and DAQ (TEC99923).
+Use the same values of BAUD, DATA, PARI, and STOP for the TEC-4300's, TEC99002 and TEC99923.
 Also refer to section 2-15 and section 4-8.

-Taking advantage of DAQ (TEC99923) software, the operator can monitor the process on the PC screen, program the set point as well as other control parameters such as PID values, download the ramp and soak profile to the controllers, execute the manual control or trigger auto-tuning, etc., and print out reports as required.
-The historical data can be saved on the hard drive, on a CD or any other permanent storage media.
+Taking advantage of DAQ software, the operator can monitor the process on the PC screen, program the set point as well as other control parameters such as PID values, download the ramp and soak profile to the controllers, execute the manual control or trigger auto-tuning, etc., and print out reports as required.
+The historical data can be saved in the floppy drive, hard drive, or on a CD for permanent storage.

-Setup menu FUNC COMM PROT ADDR BAUD DATA PARI STOP
+FUNC COMM PROT ADDR BAUD DATA PARI STOP